jesperolsson-se/jira-progression-gadget/README.md

 epics or more.
 That doesn't meet our needs at all.
 We want a summary - an overview.
 That takes up very little screen space and comes without any clutter.

+## Time-consuming workarounds

+I'm a product owner who splits her time between a couple of different products.
+So I'm meeting with lots of stakeholders who are interested in our progress in different areas.
+It's a lot to keep track of and they get frustrated if all I can tell them is that we're still working on the same epics as last time we talked.
+And the time before last time.
+And the time before that...

+What I'm doing right now is exporting a lot of our Jira data to excel and try to whip together the information that's important to each stakeholder.
+The problem is, this takes too much time.
+Time that I really should be spending on my teams.
+Honestly, I'm already working more hours than I should just to keep things running.

 ## Quick start
 - Install dependencies: